richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 Group generally designates a person to serve as the Editor for a particular document.
-The Document Editor is responsible for ensuring that the contents of the document accurately reflect the decisions that have been made by the working group.
+The Document Editor is responsible for ensuring that the contents of the document accurately reflect the decisions that have been made by the Working Group.

 When a document is composed and edited mainly by an individual, they may be referred to as the Document Author.
 The distinction is not significant.
 This document will use the term Document Editor.

-When a Document Editor is a Chair of the same working group, a co-chair should manage the process around the document.
+When a Document Editor is a Chair of the same Working Group, a co-chair should manage the process around the document.
 If a co-chair is not available, the process must be monitored carefully to ensure that the resulting documents accurately reflect the consensus of the Working Group and